 • Total synthesis of natural products, their derivatives, and their biological evaluation

 • Detailed in vivo evaluation of new or existing antidiabetic agents in combination therapy

 Please note that biological evaluation implies antidiabetic efficacy, inhibition/binding studies, and toxicity evaluation.
-Additionally, molecular modelling studies without experimental validation do not fall into the Research Topic's scope.
+Additionally, basic molecular modeling studies without experimental validation do not fall into the Research Topic's scope.